Georgy Adelson-Velsky

 - Soviet mathematician and computer scientist specializing in mathematical programming and artificial intelligence.

-- In 1965 he headed the development of a computer chess program at the Institute for Theoretical and Experimental Physics in Moscow.
+- In 1965, he headed developing a computer chess program at the Institute for Theoretical and Experimental Physics in Moscow.
 The program defeated Kotok-McCarthy in the first chess match between computer programs which then evolved into Kaissa, the first world computer chess champion.

 Honors and awards